 After building your rough book foundations, it is time for finer work.
 Now you have your manuscript ready.
 You have read and edited it yourself several times.
 You consulted it with someone.
 Time for the next level.
 Of course, you can also reuse the readers who went through the previous version of your story.
 If they want to.
 But it won’t hurt to find also new readers and get a whole new perspective.
 A beta’s life is a bit easier with the complete and more or less comprehensive manuscript.
 At the same time, it may mean much more reading for them.
 They can still find inconsistencies, but they can also focus on the little things.
 Minor fluctuations in the dialogue, pointing out the dead ends and small plot holes.
 The need to emphasize the character’s reaction somewhere, shorten it somewhere else… For example, they may also come up with an idea for a favorite coffee brand for the character.
 If you’re lucky, your beta will be happy to bring you ideas.
 And some ideas might prove useful.

 One thing to point out: the opinion of your readers is not to be taken as sacred and truthful.
 You don’t have to use their advice.
 You are the author, your decisions are final.
 The readers may try to help but they can be also very wrong in many cases and not spot a problem in your work but cause it.
 The whole idea of these readers is to give you ideas and personal opinions.
+Beta readers can help you save a lot of money since the editors won’t have to polish your manuscript so much.

 This is a person who knows something in greater detail than you.
 And you need this something in your book.
 Is your main character a chemist and you yourself cannot see a difference between the baking powder and pudding?
 Your laboratory scenes need more.
 Or did you cause psoriasis to someone in your third chapter?
 Fortunately, you have healthy skin yourself, so it’s hard to imagine how the character feels.
 Or you put the story in a culture other than your own.
 Your characters have a different skin color or eye shape than you.
 These are big challenges, and you should definitely want to avoid writing nonsense because of your ignorance.
 It is, therefore, time to look for an expert.